 Even if you don’t like the rest of that house, chances are that you will love the herringbone pattern floor juxtaposed to those dark veined marble slab panels… (Note that the key to making it all work so well, is no other than the scale of those patterns on the floor and walls). 😉

-Now, I believe that this home has a bit of a retro appeal, many art deco elements and a unique color palette that give life to its distinct aesthetic.
-It is not a typical interior by any means and that’s exactly the point!
+Now, I believe that this colorful home interior has a bit of a retro appeal, many art deco elements and a unique color palette that give life to its distinct aesthetic.
+It is not a typical space by any means and that’s exactly the point!

 Have an inspirational day, xo